mspbgx/maximeter/README.md

-# Maximeter - A web application to store your shooting scores
+# MaxiShootingResults - A web application to store your shooting results
-Maximeter is written in Python.
+MaxiShootingResults is written in Python.

 Quick start:
 ~~~